mayank8893/trading_spy/README.md

 <img width="1115" alt="Screen Shot 2022-12-11 at 12 46 10 PM" src="https://user-images.githubusercontent.com/69361645/206919823-87d4c436-e542-4482-86e3-9e78c72f88ac.png">

-4) As you can see this strategy would have yielded about 50% return in 2022, meaning for each $400 put in, I would have got $600.
+4) This strategy would have yielded about 50% return in 2022, meaning for each $400 put in, I would have got $600.
 Additionally, the market became more volatile since June and this strategy would have yielded 100% return since June 2022, meaning for each $400 put in I would have got $800.

 5) I have also explored two other strategies: selling at close of CPI day would yield 100% return in 2022 and 195% return since June 2022.
 This stratgey is especially hard to implement beacuse it takes a lot of mental capital to hold a contract that ITM and profitable through the uncertainty of a trading day.